mozilla/ecosystem-platform/docs/explanation/scoped-keys.md

 Of course, these security properties depend on the FxA web content behaving as described and assume that the user trusts this code not to be malicious.
 A discussion about ensuring the trustworthiness of FxA web content would be both very interesting, and very beyond the scope of this document.

-We intend all new applications to connect to Firefox Accounts and attached services via OAuth, so we assume familiarity with the [OAuth 2.0 standard][oauth2-standard] and will be proposing an extension of it in this document.
+We intend all new applications to connect to Mozilla accounts and attached services via OAuth, so we assume familiarity with the [OAuth 2.0 standard][oauth2-standard] and will be proposing an extension of it in this document.
 We will use the [Javascript Object Signing and Encryption ("JOSE")][jose] family of specifications for the details of cryptographic operations and data formats.

 ### Requirements